nicolasroy11/RL-Augmented-Trader/README.md

 ## Why This Project?

 This experiment is meant to enhance an existing, successful, rules-based trading bot of mine with RL and NN features.
-This is part of my portfolio to demonstrate **end-to-end applied machine learning** in a real financial setting.
+It is also part of my portfolio to demonstrate **end-to-end applied machine learning** in a real financial setting.
 It combines:

 - Low-latency live data ingestion
 - Feature engineering using technical indicators